spencertipping/tau/doc/utf9.md

 `dim` is an unsigned integral type, e.g. `u32`, whose size covers one or more such numbers that define the tensor's size along each dimension.

 `data` is a numeric type, e.g. `cf64`, whose size covers the tensor data itself.
 The first dimension varies last, so `dim` is a radix encoding vector.

+Just as with vectors, the data size and dimensions must line up for the tensor to be valid.

 ### Signed vs unsigned ints